A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

 - easy bruising

 The PTT test can’t diagnose a specific condition.
-Instead, it helps your doctor figure out whether your blood clotting factors may be deficient.
-If your test results are abnormal, your doctor will probably need to order more tests to figure out which factor your body is not producing.
+But it does helps your doctor learn whether your blood clotting factors are deficient.
+If your test results are abnormal, your doctor will probably need to order more tests to see which factor your body isn’t producing.

-Your doctor might also use this test to monitor your condition if you are taking the blood thinner heparin.
+Your doctor might also use this test to monitor your condition when you take the blood thinner heparin.

 Several medications can affect the results of a PTT test.
 These include: